ganesan-rt/wine-quality-prediction/README.md

 Describe the model architecture and algorithm used for wine quality prediction.
 You can provide details about the chosen algorithm, its hyperparameters, and any specific considerations taken during model development.
  # EVALUATION
 Explain how the model's performance is evaluated.
 Mention the evaluation metrics used (e.g., Mean Squared Error, Accuracy), and provide insights into the model's accuracy and limitations.
+# CONTRIBUTING
+Fork the repository.
+Create a new branch for your feature: git checkout -b feature-name Make your changes and commit them: git commit -m "Add your message" Push to the branch: git push origin feature-name Create a pull request explaining your changes.